h3abionet/genesis2/README.md

 If you wish to run from the command line, the following should work (adjusted to the JAR file for your environment):

     java  -jar Genesis2-2.4b-ubuntuX64.jar

+You will find more information in the docs directory; the PDF file `Genesis_2_documentation_V1_1.pdf` documents design choices and how far along the project is towards a robust, sustainable build.

 ## Other builds